 Draft

 I believe in learning through experience in engineering.
-Purdue offers just that with its experiential learning environment where students get to learn through reflections upon an experience and applying newly found knowledge to help address real world problems.
+Purdue offers just that with its experiential learning environment where students get to learn through reflections upon an experience and applying newfound knowledge to help address real world problems.
 With interest in mathematics, I am also excited to continue this passion through Purdue's mathematics club where I get to enhance my knowledge and enjoyment of math.
 I also feel the curriculum is perfect for me since all the classes eventually lead to IE 43100 Industrial Engineering Design, a class involving analysis on real world problems.

 2. Briefly discuss your reasons for pursuing the major you have selected.
 (100 words) (Tolong skalian suggest bagusan Draft 1 or Draft 2 yaa?
 Thank you)